 So I thought, why not combine my interests?

-If I can find the time and have fun writing silly posts with some nutrition advice, while wiping baby spit up off my shirt, entertaining an infant, trying to maintain a healthy marriage and active social life, cutting through the banal housework, taking patients, cleaning up dog poop from the basement (yes, every day since the baby was born), and finding time for a good work out, then maybe someone will want to read it.
+If I can find the time and have fun writing silly posts with some nutrition advice, while wiping baby spit up off my shirt, entertaining an infant, trying to maintain a healthy marriage and active social life, cutting through the banal housework, taking clients, cleaning up dog poop from the basement (yes, every day since the baby was born), and finding time for a good work out, then maybe someone will want to read it.

 And if they do, maybe they’ll take away something that motivates them or makes them smile.